If you are reading this guide, you may have learned that you must do a BAS statement, and this guide will help you prepare and lodge your statement.

 SUMMARY – BAS is your report on tax to the ATO

-Lodging a Business Activity Statement is a requirement if you turnover more than $75,000.
-It is your reporting method to the Australian Tax office for GST collection, PAYG income tax collection and business income tax instalments.
-If you are using an Australian designed accounting package your administration will be greatly reduced.
+Lodging a Business Activity Statement is required if you turnover more than $75,000.
+Your reporting method is to the Australian Tax office for GST collection, PAYG income tax collection, and business income tax instalments.
+If you use an Australian designed accounting package, your administration will be greatly reduced.
 Ensure you accrue and do not spend the money you owe quarterly to the tax office.